What to expect

 Frequently asked questions

-We strongly advise you to only keep essential belongings and valuables with you in hospital.
+We strongly advise you to only keep essential belongings and valuables with you during your stay.
 We recommend that valuable items are stored in the main safe located in the nurses’ office.

 Can I bring my own property to Mildmay?